sinonjs/samsam/docs/index.md

 identifiying the type of values and to compare values with varying degrees of strictness.

-`samsam` is a general-purpose library with no dependencies.
-It works in browsers (including old and rowdy ones, like IE6) and Node.
+`samsam` is a general-purpose library.
+It works in browsers and Node.
 It will define itself as an AMD module if you want it to (i.e. if there's a `define` function available).

 ## Predicate functions